Columbia High School (New Jersey): Awards, recognition and ranking

 For the 1992–93 school year, Columbia High School received the National Blue Ribbon Award of Excellence from the United States Department of Education, the highest honor that an American school can achieve.

 Columbia was ranked the 36th best high school in New Jersey in 2012 by U.S. News & World Report.

 In the 2011 "Ranking America's High Schools" issue by The Washington Post, the school was ranked 43rd in New Jersey and 1,358th nationwide.
 In Newsweek's May 22, 2007, issue, ranking the country's top high schools, Columbia High School was listed in 1192nd place, the 39th-highest ranked school in New Jersey.
+Currently they are ranked 53rd within New Jersey.

 The school was the 96th-ranked public high school in New Jersey out of 339 schools statewide in New Jersey Monthly magazine's September 2014 cover story on the state's "Top Public High Schools", using a new ranking methodology.
 The school had been ranked 47th in the state of 328 schools in 2012, after being ranked 75th in 2010 out of 322 schools listed.
 The magazine ranked the school 89th in 2008 out of 316 schools.
 The school was also ranked 79th in the magazine's September 2006 issue, which surveyed 316 schools across the state.
 Schooldigger.com ranked the school 150th out of 381 public high schools statewide in its 2011 rankings (an increase of 29 positions from the 2010 ranking) which were based on the combined percentage of students classified as proficient or above proficient on the mathematics (82.5%) and language arts literacy (94.6%) components of the High School Proficiency Assessment (HSPA).

 The Columbia High School Student Council was named an "NJASC Honor School" for the 3rd consecutive year in January 2008.
 It also won a "Top 10 Projects" award for their event, 'School in Action Night'.
 They won the same honor the year before for their 'How to Start a Gay-Straight Alliance' presentation.